-Objective Competition issue which arises frequently Illustrative remedies be no requirement for costs of provision to be recovered over an unduly short period.
-Except where there are special circumstances, it should be assumed that the costs would be recoverable over the normal economic life of the infrastructure, even though the customer for the use of that infrastructure may change over time. acceptable margin, NRAs will have to strike a balance between short term efficiency, derived from the economies of scale and scope realisable by an SMP player, and the longer term benefits (assessed on a realistic basis) of a more competitive downstream market, brought about by new entrants which should, in due course and to a reasonable extent, be able to match those economies.
+Objective Competition issue which arises frequently Illustrative remedies unduly short period.
+Except where there are special circumstances, it should be assumed that the costs would be recoverable over the normal economic life of the infrastructure, even though the customer for the use of that infrastructure may change over time. a balance between short term efficiency, derived from the economies of scale and scope realisable by an SMP player, and the longer term benefits (assessed on a realistic basis) of a more competitive downstream market, brought about by new entrants which should, in due course and to a reasonable extent, be able to match those economies.
 Reasonable quality of access products There should be assurance that access products will be of reasonable quality and that service levels will be comparable with that provided to SMP player's own business.
 Different levels of service should be available, to reflect differences in customer demand.
 Differences in charges for different levels of service should be objectively justifiable.
 A simple obligation not to discriminate against third parties may help to provide such assurance.
-Entrants will however need tangible guarantees of service quality.
-Unless the NRA is satisfied that sufficient guarantees will be provided voluntarily, it is likely to need to employ a combination of tools such as the following: (a) a requirement to offer a service level agreement at least sufficient to allow effective competition in the downstream markets with the SMP's operator retail offers and otherwise comparable with agreements which would be available in a competitive market.
-The agreement should be sufficiently comprehensive, according to the circumstances of the case, to give
+Where the NRA is satisfied that it is not sufficient by itself, it may therefore need to be complemented with a combination of tools such as the following: (a) a requirement to offer a service level agreement at least sufficient to allow effective competition in the downstream markets with the SMP's operator retail offers and otherwise comparable with agreements which would be available in a competitive market; and (b) a requirement to pay appropriate compensation for service below the level agreed.
+This compensation should be of a